3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 5. With the filament unloaded and parked in the MMU and a cold nozzle, run `MMU_CALIBRATE_TOOLHEAD CUT=1`

 > [!TIP]
 > TIME SAVER: Rather than loading, cutting and cooling you can simply (with the extruder unloaded) press and HOLD the cutter blade in the closed postion.
 STAY in this position until the calibration is complete.
+Note that the measurement will be shorter by one blade thickness, so add 0.5mm to the reported distance.

 > MMU\_CALIBRATE\_TOOLHEAD CUT=1
 ```